Keywords : Muhammadan Registrar, Inspector-General of Registration and Registrar, Parda-Nashin

 published in the Official Gazeue, and shall then have the same forcc as if they were

-inserted in this Act. - Every Muhammadan Registrar rufusing lo register a marriage or divorce shall make
+8. Every Muhammadan Registrar rufusing lo register a marriage or divorce shall make

 an order of nifusal, and record his reasons for such order in a hook to be kept for lhai

-purpose. - An appeal shall lie against an order oF a Muhammadan Registrar rufusing lo register
+9. An appeal shall lie against an order oF a Muhammadan Registrar rufusing lo register

 a marriage or divorce, to the Rgistrar to whom such Muhammadan Registrar is